Dental Hygiene Technical Standards

-Candidates seeking enrollment into the Nursing Programs at Farmingdale State must meet the safety and technical skills in the following areas: observation-communication, motor, intellectual-conceptual, and behavioral-social attributes.
+Candidates seeking enrollment into the Dental Hygiene program at Farmingdale State University must meet the safety and technical standards in the following areas: communication, observation/sensory, motor, intellectual-conceptual, and behavioral-social attributes.

-Observation-Communication: The student must possess the ability to communicate effectively and read, write and use the English language.
-In addition, the student must have the functional use of the senses of vision, touch, hearing, and smell which are essential in assessing patients, gathering data, and maintaining their safety.
-Examples of observation-communication include but are not limited to:
+Observation/Sensory: Students must be able to observe a patient accurately, both at a distance and close at hand.
+In addition, the student must have the functional use of the senses of vision, touch, hearing, and smell which are necessary in assessing patients and maintaining their safety.
+Examples of observation/sensory skills include but are not limited to:

-Sensory/Motor: The student is required to perform gross and fine motor movements, maintain consciousness and equilibrium, and possess the physical strength and stamina which are necessary to provide safe nursing care.
-Examples of sensory/motor skills include but are not limited to:
+Motor: The student is required to perform gross and fine motor movements, maintain consciousness and equilibrium, and possess the physical strength and stamina which are necessary to provide safe patient care.
+The candidate should have full manual dexterity including the functioning of both arms, both wrists, both hands and all fingers.
+Examples of motor skills include but are not limited to:

 Intellectual-conceptual: The student must possess the ability to problem solve, establish a plan of care, set priorities, calculate, measure, analyze and synthesize objective as well as subjective data.
-These critical skills are demanded of nurses in today’s complex health care settings.
+These critical skills are essential for providing quality dental hygiene care.
+In addition the candidate must possess the ability to understand and comprehend three dimensional and spatial relationships.
 Examples of intellectual-conceptual skills include but are not limited to: